gwuah/scully/README.md

 ```

 # Why?
-I'm working on a tool using go and couldn't find a golang mapbox library that suited me.
+I'm working on a tool using go and couldn't find a golang mapbox library that suited me.<br/>
 So I set out to create one for my usage.
-Hopefully it helps you too.
+Hopefully it helps you too.<br/>
-It returns pure json, unparsed, it's up to you to decode the byte and use it.
+It returns pure json, unparsed, it's up to you to decode the byte and use it.<br/>

 # Todo
 - [] Matrix API